The IVF journey

-Over time, as this stress continues it can take its toll and cause you to feel distressed or unable to take much more.
-Whilst this is particularly the case amongst women as they carefully monitor and plan around every cycle and, with each unsuccessful cycle, are left feeling distressed and disappointed.
+Over time, as this stress continues, it can take its toll and cause you to feel distressed or unable to take much more.
+For example, women carefully monitor and plan around every cycle and, with each unsuccessful cycle, are left feeling distressed and disappointed.

-It is so frustrating, you feel like your life is on hold.
-Every cycle waiting for the widow of opportunity to come, revolving your life plans around trying to conceive and then waiting in hope that you have fallen pregnant.
-Then with each failed attempt you have to muster up the hope and optimism that you will be successful next time.
-It is exhausting – physically, mentally, emotionally – and on your relationship.
+It is so frustrating – you feel like your life is on hold.
+Every cycle waiting for the window of opportunity to come, revolving your life plans around trying to conceive and then waiting in hope that you have fallen pregnant.
+Then, with each failed attempt, you have to muster up the hope and optimism that you will be successful next time.
+It is exhausting – physically, mentally, emotionally and on your relationship.

 I felt devastated.
 I felt ashamed and like I had failed.
 I always considered it my role as a man and as a husband to be a father.
 But I had to look at it like any other physical condition and get the help we needed.

 These feelings are often compounded by feelings of pressure from family, friends and others.
 Many people describe experiencing stigma at being unable to conceive – further adding to feelings of disappointment and grief that you may experience at this time.

 Understandably, you may find it difficult to talk about what you are going through with others and even being around others who have recently become pregnant or had a baby can be very hard.
 This is completely understandable, so don’t be hard on yourself.